wtdcode/sand-aflpp/evaluation/README.md

 ### Colllect Results

-After the fuzzing compaigns reach timeout, you will find all results under the given output directory above.
-Each compaign will have a standalone folder.
+After the fuzzing campaigns reach timeout, you will find all results under the given output directory above.
+Each campaign will have a standalone folder.

 The very first step is to deduplicate all crashes.
 We used [afl-btmin](https://github.com/wtdcode/afl-btmin) to do so.